sagarghimire123/Cooling_Tower_NYC/README.md

 tower to exchange heat into inside of the building.
 Air comes in from the sides of tower and passes through the water, Cooling towers are primarily used for the heating, ventilation, and air conditioning and industrial purpose.

-The main purpose of this project was to explore  and analysis the data set using viusualization method.
+The main purpose of this project was to explore  and analysis the data set using visualization method.
-Various questions were created during the proposal of the project and they were tried to explain using visualization method such as bar chart, pie chart, scatter plot, time series and folium map with markers.
+Various questions were created during the proposal of the project and they were explained using visualization methods such as bar chart, pie chart, scatter plot, time series and folium map with markers.